 I’m Dr Zuleyka Zevallos, an applied sociologist of Latin-Australian background.
 I hold a PhD in Sociology.
+I work as a senior policy researcher.
 I am also an Adjunct Research Fellow with Swinburne University.

 I specialise in analysing issues of gender and sexuality, culture, discrimination and diversity in the workplace, social media, environmental health and safety, and interdisciplinary research.